 The spine service is run by the spine fellows, a senior resident, a junior resident, an intern and nurse practitioners on the hospital floor and in the clinic.
 Faculty takes trauma call every other week as the trauma is divided between orthopedics and neurosurgery.
 The fellows take call with the faculty.
 The spine fellows, along with the chief resident. are responsible for all patients on the spine service.

-Fellows will operate at the University of California, Davis Medical Center and the Shriners Hospital for Children of Northern California, both located on the UC Davis' Sacramento campus.
-There will be 3- month rotations between the two hospitals so that each fellow will coordinate care and cases at those individual hospitals with significant cross coverage for trauma and extra cases at UC Davis.
+Fellows will operate at the UC Davis Health Medical Center and the Shriners Hospital for Children of Northern California, both located on the UC Davis' Sacramento campus.
+There will be 3- month rotations between the two hospitals so that each fellow will coordinate care and cases at those individual hospitals with significant cross coverage for trauma and extra cases at UC Davis Health.
 The fellow will learn to use instrumentation to decompress the spinal cord and nerves and the essentials of spinal fusion in both the anterior and posterior spine.

 Meetings and Conferences